eskimos20/IPTV-Recorder/README.md

 ### Resource Management
 - Uses Java `ExecutorService` for concurrency.
 - Graceful shutdown: all threads and resources are closed on exit.
-- Automatic retry mechanism for failed recordings (3 attempts with 30-second delays).
+- Automatic retry mechanism for failed recordings: the number of attempts and delay between attempts are fully configurable via `recRetries` and `recRetriesDelay` in `config.properties`.

 ### Troubleshooting
 - Check the log file for errors.